Fermi motion effects in electroproduction of hypernuclei: ACKNOWLEDGMENTS

 The authors thank John Millener for useful discussions and Avraham Gal for careful reading of the manuscript.
+P. B. also acknowledge the warm hospitality at INFN Sezione di Roma~1, Gruppo Sanita, where the work was initiated.
 This work was supported by the Czech Science Foundation GACR Grant No. 19-19640S.

 \begin{widetext}